ksaurabh21/deep-reinforcement-learning/p3_collab-compet/README.md

 ### Getting Started

+To setup the environment, follow the instructions here: https://github.com/udacity/deep-reinforcement-learning#dependencies.
+Then you have to:

 1. Download the environment from one of the links below.
 You need only select the environment that matches your operating system:
     - Linux: [click here](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P3/Tennis/Tennis_Linux.zip)
     - Mac OSX: [click here](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P3/Tennis/Tennis.app.zip)